Al Shifa medical complex After 14 days of siege by the Israeli forces. © MSF.

 In partnership with local organization the Agriculture Development Association, known as PARC, we have implemented water and sanitation activities in camp shelters in Deir El Balah and Khan Younis.
 This includes:

-• building 324 latrines located in 19 shelters
+• building latrines

 • supplying hygiene kits

-• providing water treatment units supplying 30,000 litres per day
+• providing water treatment units

 • supporting a camp hosting 70 families (400 people total) of people living with disabilities with accessible latrines and showers.